|1858||Hannah Solomon (nee Greenbaum) born. (Died in 1948).|

 NCJW built its national legacy by stepping forward and speaking out on crucial issues years before others followed its courageous example.
 The national organization has offices in New York and Washington D.C.
 It also has an office in Israel where NCJW’s social action agenda in Israel mirrors its interests and efforts in the United States.
 Through its Jerusalem office, NCJW works with coalition partners to promote women’s rights, tolerance and coexistence, the well-being of women, children, and families, and US support for Israel.

 Closer to home, local NCJW sections, including our Chicago North Shore Section, have been instrumental in making a difference in the lives of thousands of people.
 NCJW helped develop the Meals-on-Wheels program, becoming the first national Jewish organization to join the initiative and serve on its national board.
 Locally, NCJW worked with the Trinity Episcopal Church in Highland Park to establish Tri-Con Child Care Center when a growing need for subsidized child care developed in the North Shore area.
 NCJW looks for a “need” in a community.
 Then our dedicated members find ways to fill that need.
-Our current community service projects include volunteering at Tri-Con, serving meals at local Soup Kitchens, providing arts programming for disadvantaged children through the Dorothy Cohen Fine Arts Initiative, and entertaining special needs children’s groups and senior groups.
+Our current community service projects include volunteering at Tri-Con, serving meals at local Soup Kitchens, providing arts programming for disadvantaged children through the Dorothy Cohen Fine Arts Initiative, and entertaining and senior groups.

 NCJW is a strong advocate for women and children.
 In communities across the globe, NCJW’s programs reflect the spirit of the organization itself.
 NCJW’s Strategies to Prevent Domestic Violence (SToP) facilitate education, outreach, advocacy, and community action.
 In August 1999, our section, in coalition with a local chapter of NOW, initiated a Domestic Violence Courtwatch at the 2nd Municipal Court of Cook County in Skokie.
 Our mission is to hold the justice system accountable and to advocate for needed community services for families affected by domestic violence.
 Our Luggage for Freedom program aims to provide a sense of dignity to women who transitioning out of domestic violence shelters by giving them a suitcase packed with some personal and household items.
 The Silent Witness Exhibit honors women in Illinois who have been murdered through acts of domestic violence.
 The powerful memorial consists of life-sized figures of women murdered through acts of domestic violence as well as figures representing the small but very real amount of male victims and the children left motherless.

-The NCJW Chicago North Shore Section has over 800 members who participate in a number of important community service, advocacy, and education programs.
+The NCJW Chicago North Shore Section has roughly 1000 members who participate in a number of important community service, advocacy, and education programs.
 We provide opportunities for all members to enjoy the company of like-minded women who are striving to make a difference in our communities, in the U.S. and in Israel through community service, advocacy, education, and social programming.
 In addition, the Chicago North Shore Section’s upscale resale shop, Encore and More, located at 1107 Central Street in downtown Wilmette accepts donations and shoppers.
 Encore and More is the section’s major fundraiser, which allows us to offer our programs and events to our members and the community.